orborde/stellaris_micromanager/README.md

 * (if you can figure out how to _write_ the save format) Modify save to have an optimal setup
   * Meticulous scientists
   * Scientists with the optimal specialties for the "make research faster" techs

+## enumerate_trades.py

+* **N-hop trades**:
+  * Sometimes you can trade energy for food, then food for alloys at a better exchange rate than energy directly for alloys.
+  * Are there N-hop arbitrages, too?